Updated: Jun 14, 2021

 Success in any endeavor, tactics, marksmanship, driving a golf ball, or weightlifting, is the “natural consequence of consistently applying the basic fundamentals.”
 Accordingly, Army leaders set conditions for success by knowing and applying doctrinal fundamentals.
 The introduction of the Army Combat Fitness Test (ACFT), however, has exposed certain fundamental gaps in physical training knowledge.
-While the pending update to FM 7-22 will likely address these issues, recent experience with the new Army fitness test indicates that we must start training more effectively immediately.
+While the updated FM 7-22 addresses many of these issues, recent experience with the new Army fitness test indicates that we must start training more effectively immediately.

 Choose your own adventure...